KingKong26/ticketing/README.md

 ## Future Scopes

 - IaC - the infrastructure is provisioned manually, resulting in overheads and downtimes.
-- TLS/HTTPS Automation - we are manually generating the HTTPS Certificate after the application is up and running, this means we have to wait until all dependencies have been settled
+- Automation - we are manually setting up infra to even generating the HTTPS certificates, this means we have to wait until all dependencies have been settled.